hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### Key Concepts

+There are currently two out-of-band (OOB) protocols: one for inviting someone to connect, and one for processing one-off "ephemeral" messages.
+They solve different problems, but their handling has so much in common that it's convenient to put them in the same RFC and describe them together.
+If we find other OOB use cases, we'll probably add them to this RFC as well.
+We nonetheless declare them as separate protocols so they can be versioned separately, queried separately in the Feature Discovery protocol, and so forth.

-The out of band protocol is used when you don't know if you have a connection with another user.
+Out of band protocols are used when you don't know if you have a connection with another user.
 This could be because you are trying to establish a new connection with that agent, you have connections but don't know who the other party is, or if you want to have a connection-less interaction.
 Since there is no DIDComm connection to use for the messages of this protocol, the messages are plaintext and sent out of band, such as via a QR code.
 Since the delivery of out of band messages will often be via QR codes, this RFC also covers the use of QR codes.

-Two well known use cases for using the out of band protocol are:
+Two well known use cases for using an out of band protocol are:

 - A user on a web browser wants to execute a protocol (for example, to issue a verifiable credential) between the website operator's agent and a user's agent.
 To enable the execution of the protocol, the two agents must have a connection.
 An out-of-band message is used to trigger the creation of a new, or the reuse an existing, connection.
 - A website operator wants to request something from a user on their site where there is no (known) connection with the user.